 I’m an Armenian-Australian filmmaker, practice-based researcher, and cultural producer working across festival direction, screen programming, governance, and community partnerships.
-My work spans film creation, cultural event production, board service, and industry collaboration, with a focus on multicultural storytelling and mental health.
+My work spans filmmaking, cultural event production, board service, and industry collaboration, with a focus on multicultural storytelling and mental health.

 I am the Founder and Festival Director of the Multicultural Mental Health Film Festival (MMHFF), organised by the Mental Health Foundation Australia.
-Having completed its third year in 2025 at ACMI, the festival has grown into an international, volunteer-led platform for multicultural mental health storytelling, including the New Voices in Australian Cinema program, reaching over 3 million people worldwide, showcasing filmmakers from 35+ countries, and celebrating 16 award-winning works.
+In its third year, the festival was presented as part of ACMI’s New Voices in Australian Cinema program and has since grown into an international, volunteer-led platform for multicultural mental health storytelling.
+It has reached over 3 million people worldwide, showcased filmmakers from more than 35 countries, and celebrated 16 award-winning works.

-Alongside this, I recently joined the Board of Directors at Channel 31, contributing to the organisation’s strategic direction and supporting community-focused, diverse media.
-I’m committed to using film as a tool for representation, connection, and mental health advocacy, creating spaces where lived experience, cultural heritage, and marginalised voices are centred.
+Alongside this, I serve on the Board of Directors at Channel 31, contributing to the organisation’s strategic direction and supporting community-focused, diverse media.
+I’m committed to using film and television to advance representation, connection, and mental health advocacy, creating spaces where lived experience, cultural heritage, and marginalised voices are centred.

-I am also a multi-award-winning filmmaker and Deakin University graduate, currently completing my Master of Arts, with short films screened nationally and internationally.
+I am a multi-award-winning filmmaker and a Deakin University graduate with a Bachelor’s degree, an Honours degree, and a Master of Arts (Higher Degree by Research).
+My short films have screened nationally and internationally.

 • Writer (1 Credit)